readium/lcp-specs/notes/lcp-key-retrieval.md

 LCP is a passphrase based mechanism.
 The simplicity of the solution is based on the fact that users can access a protected publication from any compliant device, even without network access, by entering the passphrase associated with an LCP license they have acquired.
 LCP compliant reading systems keep in cache a hash of all passphrases previously entered by their user, and thus rarely request such passphrase.
 Despite this optimization and the passphrase hint displayed when the passphrase is requested, it may happen that users don’t remember this passphrase and must get support in order to access their protected publications.

-However, in many situations, a user is already authenticated on a Provider server when he acquires an LCP license: this is always the case when the provider is a public library, and this is often the case when the provider is a bookseller.
-In such a case, wouldn’t it be good for the user to be able to have his passphrase hash retrieved automatically from the server database, put in cache in his client application and used automatically to access the publication?
+However, in many situations, a user is already authenticated on a Provider server when he acquires an LCP license: this is the case when the user is browsing his personal bookshelf via an OPDS feed.
+In such a case, wouldn’t it be good for the user to be able to have his passphrase retrieved automatically from the server database, cached in his client application and used automatically to access the publication?

 The goal of this project is to provide such a functionality in an open and standard way.
 By integrating this functionality, public libraries and booksellers who decide to offer such comfort to their users will reach a level of seamless integration currently mainly provided by proprietary platforms.

 Note that this advanced feature does not free LCP license providers to communicate to their users a passphrase they can enter manually on any LCP compliant Client application, helped in this by a clear passphrase hint.